KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$\frac{x_{i+1}-x_i}{h} \approx f(x_i,t_i)$$

-and simplified to its final explicit form
+This can then be simplified to its final, explicit form

 $$x_{i+1} \approx hf(x_i,t_i)+x_i$$

 which is known as Forward Euler's integration.
 Note that this method depends heavily on the size of $h$, which is chosen by the user.
-Intuitively, as the size of $h$ is decreased to 0, the accuracy of the approximation approaches the exact solution, which will be discussed later.
-Unfortunately this increase in accuracy, has a side-effect, a direct increase in run time.
+Intuitively, as the size of $h$ is decreased to 0, representing infinite $n$ intervals, the accuracy of the approximation approaches the exact solution.
+Unfortunately this increase in accuracy, has a side-effect, a direct increase in run time, which will be disussed later.

 XXX Derivation of implicit method